AnemoneLabs/nymphemeral/docs/source/overview.rst

 Features
 --------
-- Manages pseudonymous actions: creation, configuration and deletion, as well as message dispatch and retrieval
+- Manages pseudonym actions: creation, configuration and deletion, as well as message dispatch and retrieval

 - Communicates with the `new nymserv`_, a *Zax-type* nym server with forward and future secrecy